martamakes/c-formatter-42-ext/README.md

 Once installed, the extension will provide formatting capabilities for C files:

 1. Open a C file (with `.c` or `.h` extension)
+2. Use "Set 42 Intra Handle and Email" command from the command palette to set your 42 information
-2. To format the current file, you can:
+3. To format the current file, you can:
    - Right-click and select "Format Document"
    - Use the keyboard shortcut `Shift+Alt+F` (or `Shift+Option+F` on macOS)
    - Press `F1` to open the command palette, then type "Format Document" and press Enter